-Piedra Sola and Salto concessions in Uruguay cover 3.5 million acres (held via a 41% interest in Schuepbach Energy International LLC (“SEI”) a private US company).
+The Piedra Sola concession in Uruguay covers over 1.36 million acres (held via a 41% interest in Schuepbach Energy International LLC (“SEI”) a private US company).

-With increasing international attention turning to Uruguay after first hydrocarbons discovered in 2017 and successful offshore licensing, the onshore assets in the Piedra Sola and Salto concessions represent an excellent first-mover opportunity for Warrego.
+With increasing international attention turning to Uruguay after first onshore hydrocarbons discovered in 2017 and successful offshore licensing, the onshore Piedra Sola concession represents a high quality opportunity for Warrego.
 Schuepbach International Holdings LLC are currently funding and managing this project.
-Netherland, Sewell and Associates, Inc. (“NSAI”), as at 14 May 2015, have independently certified an unrisked gross Prospective Resource in the Salto and Piedra Sola concessions of up to 910 MMBBL oil and 3,105 BCF gas (up to 373 MMBBL oil and 1,273 BCF gas to Warrego’s net 41% interest).
+Netherland, Sewell and Associates, Inc. (“NSAI”), have independently certified significant prospective resource potential on the acreage.

 Attractions of the Norte Basin

-- Intensive technical work by Dr Martin Schuepbach since 2007 indicated the presence of a previously unknown rift basin which is prospective for unconventional oil hosted in Devonian shales, conventional oil in similar age sandstones and the possibility of hybrid plays akin to the Bakken.
-Data from shallow coreholes drilled on the basin margin together with evidence from water wells provides anecdotal evidence of hydrocarbons;
+Intensive technical work by Dr Martin Schuepbach of SEI since 2007 indicates the presence of a previously unknown rift basin which is prospective for conventional oil in Devonian age sandstones with the possibility of hybrid plays akin to the Bakken in North America.

-The magnetotelluric (MT) electromagnetic survey, completed in early 2013, was acquired across the Piedra Sola and Salto concessions with results confirming the existence of a northwest-trending rift basin with Devonian and potential Permian sediments.
+A magnetotelluric (MT) survey, completed in early 2013, confirmed the existence of a northwest-trending rift basin with Devonian and potentially Permian sediments.
 In addition to basin delineation, the MT survey assisted in identification of corehole locations designed to characterise basic reservoir parameters, resource extent and potential resource size.